pryrt/CAD-Mesh3D/README.md

 **Vertex**es or vertices.
 Each Vertex is made up of three x, y, and z **coordinate**s, which are just floating-point values to represent the position in 3D space.

+# SEE ALSO

+- [CAD::Format::STL](https://metacpan.org/pod/CAD::Format::STL) - includes both input and output from STL (ASCII and BINARY)

+    The unaddressed Windows bug was killer for me.
+I possibly would have offered to co-maintain and implement the bug fix, but I also wanted the possibility of adding sub-modules to implment other input/output formats -- in which case, the naming scheme is wrong.

+# TODO

+- Input from STL
+- Move `outputStl()` to a separate module (for easy plug-and-play)
+- Plug-and-Play
+    - enableFormat( _Format_ )
+    - enableFormat( _Format_ => _module_, _inputFunc_, _outputFunc_ )

+        Require/import the sub-module.
+Maybe also callable via the `use CAD::Mesh3D qw/Format1 Format2/`.

+            enableFormat( 'STL' );  # assumes CAD::Mesh3D::STL, inputStl() and outputStl()
+            enableFormat( 'PNG' => 'CAD::Mesh3D::Images', 'pngInput', 'pngOutput'); # explicit about module name and function names

+        _Module_ should be the name of the module.
+It should default to 'CAD::Mesh3D::_Format_'.

+        _inputFunc_ should either be the name (relative to the given module) or a coderef of an appropriate function.
+You can use `\&inputFunctionNotAvail` to give an error message if someone tries to use an invalid

+    - input( _format_, _file_, \[_options_\])

+        Inputs the mesh file given that format.

+        Not all will have an input function (for example, cannot import a mesh from an image)

+    - output( _format_, _file_, \[_options_\])

+        Output the mesh to the appropriate format.

+    - \\&inputFunctionNotAvail

+        Pass this to the `enableFormat()` function

 # AUTHOR

 Peter C. Jones `<petercj AT cpan DOT org>`